SydneyCardew/Bandy_Words_2/README.md

 * `upper_bound`\* - The upper limit on the numbers generated by the `NUMBER` rule (see above).
 * `lower_bound`\* - The lower limit on the numbers generated by the `NUMBER` rule
 * `max_discog_size`\* - The maximum number of albums generated by the `discog` function
+* `min_album_length`\* - The minimum length of the tracklist of albums generated by the `discog` function.
 * `max_album_length`\* - The maximum length of the tracklist of albums generated by the `discog` function.
+* `capitalise_first_letter`\*\* - Controls whether the first letter of the output strings is automatically capitalised.
+* `capitalise_lone_i`\*\* - Controls whether lone letter i's are automatically capitalised.
+* `word_number_rarity` \* - Controls the rate at which words are converted into
+numbers.
+Operates in the same way as `eleven_rarity`.
+* `start_apostrophe_year` \* - The lowest two digit number which can have an apostrophe added to it to give it the appearance of a year.
+* `apostrophe_rarity` \* - Controls the rate at which apostrophes are added to numbers numbers.
+Operates in the same way as `eleven_rarity`.

 **NOTE:** Settings marked with a \* must be integers.
+Settings marked with \*\* must be booleans (`True` or `False`).

 ---

 #### Version history:

 ##### 2.0.0
-* First functional version
+* First functional version.

 ##### 2.1.0
-* Text saving
+* Text saving.
-* Full album generation
+* Full album generation.
 * Refactoring and other feature improvements.

 ##### 2.2.0
-* csv saving
+* csv saving.
-* full logging
+* full logging.
-* input custom seeds
+* input custom seeds.
-* combination counter
+* combination counter.
-* improved randomness
+* improved randomness.
-* better error communication
+* better error communication .
-* refactoring and commenting
+* refactoring and commenting.
 * extensive refinement and expansion of rules and vocab dictionaries.

 ##### 2.2.1
 * bugfixes and improved commenting

+##### 2.3.0
+* reworked the name generator to fully support rules with natural punctuation.
+* full logging now available for 'fullalbum' and 'discog' modes.
+* logs now record settings and arguments.
+* added new config settings to control the NUMBERS rule.
+* added command line arguments to edit the settings.
+* corrected a major bug when creating custom rule dictionaries.
+* further refinement of dictionaries.
+* added a default behaviour if Bandy Words is run without arguments.
+* many minor code improvements and changes.

 ---